 The real star of the evening came unexpectedly with our desserts.
 Dessert is not always something I’m willing to try after a large meal.
-But I was very pleased with the different desserts we tried.
+But I was delighted with the different desserts we tried.

-My dish was topped with raspberries and edible flowers, probably from Living with the Land if I had my guess.
-Anyone with a sophisticated palate will more than likely be happy with this selection.
+My dish was topped with raspberries and edible flowers, probably from Living with the Land, if I had my guess.
+Anyone with a sophisticated palate will likely be happy with this selection.

 Our next dessert dish is the Classic Crema Catalana.
 This dish is a play on a creme brulee and another intriguing option for dessert.

-Mark my word the dessert game is strong at Toledo.
-The Catalana really cames together with flavors of Valencia orange and chocolate tuile.
+Mark my word, the dessert game is strong at Toledo.
+The Catalana comes together with flavors of Valencia orange and chocolate tuile.

-The flavors are simple, yet extremely pleasing.
-I took a bite of this dish before trying my own and was wondering if I had made the right choice.
+The flavors were simple yet extremely pleasing.
+I took a bite of this dish before trying my own and wondered if I had made the right choice.

 Our third dessert this evening was the Toledo Tapas Bar.
-If you are a chocolate lover this might be the dish for you.
-It is full-on chocolate and reminded me of the ganache dish in the Tiffins restaurant review.
+If you are a chocolate lover, this might be the dish for you.
+It is full-on chocolate and reminded me of the ganache dish at Tiffins.

-The menu describes this dish as “progressive” offering flavor of Spanish coffee, crunchy chocolate, raspberry mousse and lemon curd.
+The menu describes this dish as “progressive,” offering flavors of Spanish coffee, crunchy chocolate, raspberry mousse, and lemon curd.
 You can see in the photo how all the different bites come into play with the toppings on the chocolate bar.

-I haven’t had the opportunity to try Dahlia Lounge yet, but I would feel remiss if I didn’t mention the option.
-If you have some time to spare before or after dinner you might want to pick up a cocktail here.
-No reservations?
-I suspect you can also enjoy a meal here.
+I haven’t had the opportunity to try Dahlia Lounge yet, but I would feel remiss if I didn’t mention the accompanying lounge for Toledo.

 Different types of seating arrangements are available throughout the lounge.